esphome/esphome-docs/esphomeyaml/guides/getting_started_hassio.rst

       The HassIO Add-On is currently not capable of discovering new USB ports after the add-on has started due to some docker restrictions.
 Please go to the add-on details page and restart the add-on if a new USB device is not automatically found.
+If the USB device is still not found, try changing the USB cable and restarting the add-on.

 - **COMPILE**: This command compiles the firmware and gives you the option of downloading the generated binary so that you can upload it yourself from your computer.